 2.1.
 Create the App

 Assign a name of your choice.
 In the example we use my-check-mk-app.
-This is only informative.
-The reference to the app is instead made via a UUID which you will see in a later step.
-The Application type must remain set to Web app/API.
-The Home page like the name is just informative.
-It is best to specify the URL used to access your Checkmk server.
+This is only for information.
+The reference to the app itself is actually made via a UUID which you will see in a later step.
+You don’t need to change anything in the Supported accout types section.
+Setting the Redirect URI is optional.

 After the creation select the new app from the list of apps.
-If it does not appear in the list, then query Select My apps on All apps.
-In the details for the app you'll also find the Application ID you'll need later.
+If it does not appear in the list, query Select My apps on All apps.
+In the details for the app you will also find the Application ID that you will need later.
 The Object-ID is not required.

 2.2.
 Assigning permissions to the App

 In order for your new app to have access rights to the monitoring data, you must assign them here.
-On the left of the main navigation page select the item All services and there the point Subscriptions:
+On the left of the main navigation page select the All resources item, and then select the point Subscriptions:

-Select your subscription from the list here.
-In the navigation of this page go to Access Control (IAM) and from there to Add role assignment:
+In this page’s navigation go to Access Control (IAM) and select Add, and Add role assignment:

-Now enter the Reader role and Assign access to the value Azure AD user, group, or service principal, and Select your new app’s name:
+Now, under role enter Reader, under Assign access to select the value Azure AD user, group, or service principal, and enter your new app’s name in the Select option:

 2.3.
 Create a key for the app